 Code.org is a nonprofit dedicated to expanding access to computer science in schools and increasing participation by women and underrepresented minorities.
 Visit code.org to learn more.

-Mouse, which recently merged with Code/Interactive, is a national nonprofit that empowers all youth and educators to engage with computer science and creative technology to solve real problems and make meaningful change in our world.
+Mouse is a national nonprofit that empowers all youth and educators to engage with computer science and creative technology to solve real problems and make meaningful change in our world.
 Visit mouse.org to learn more.

 Mouse is an approved CTLE provider in the state of New York.
 NY state educators will receive 5 CTLE hours for attending a CS Fundamentals Professional Development workshop.